joshuarreid/SmartBot/README.md

 # SmartBot

 ## Description
 This project provides a front-end to my other projects through a GroupMe chatbot.
 The chatbot can complete commands through a groupchat.
+The bot currently is running on an AWS EC2 instance.

 <p align="center">
   <img width="300" src="https://github.com/joshuarreid/SmartBot/blob/master/SmartBot.gif" />